reactwg/react-native-releases/docs/guide-release-process-0.75.md

 #### Init a new template app

 Sanity check by initializing a new project and running for Android and iOS.
-We suggest setting the version as an environmental variable to make it easy to copy-pasta these verifications:
+We suggest setting the version as an environmental variable, having a [GitHub personal token](https://github.com/settings/tokens/new?description=React%20Native%20Releases&scopes=repo) and the [Github CLI tools](https://cli.github.com/) installed to make it easy to copy-pasta these verifications:

 ```
 export NEW_VERSION="v0.76.0-rc.3" # Should be prefixed with a 'v'
+export GITHUB_TOKEN=<your token>
 ```

 Verify the `template`: